 instructs the Director of the Telecommunication Standardization Bureau

-1 to provide WG-WSIS with a comprehensive summary of ITU-T activities on implementation of the WSIS outcomes;
+1 to provide WG-WSIS with a comprehensive summary of ITU-T activities on implementation of the WSIS outcomes and the 2030 Agenda for Sustainable Development;

-2 to ensure that concrete objectives and deadlines for WSIS are developed and reflected in the operational plans of ITU-T in accordance with Resolution 140 (Rev. Guadalajara, 2010);
+2 to ensure that concrete objectives and deadlines for activities in connection with WSIS outcomes and the 2030 Agenda for Sustainable Development are developed and reflected in the operational plans of ITU-T in accordance with Resolution 140 (Rev. Busan, 2014);

 3 to provide information on emerging trends based on ITU-T activities;

-4 to take appropriate action to facilitate the activities for implementation of this resolution,
+4 to take appropriate action to facilitate the activities for implementation of this resolution;

+5 in implementing the WSIS outcomes and the 2030 Agenda for Sustainable Development, within the mandate of the ITU Standardization Sector, to take into account the different levels of social and economic development of countries and particular national conditions;

+6 to submit a contribution to the annual reports of the ITU Secretary-General to relevant UN organizations on the contribution of ITU-T to implementing the WSIS outcomes and the 2030 Agenda for Sustainable Development,

 invites Member States and Sector Members

-1 to submit contributions to relevant ITU-T study groups and to the Telecommunication Standardization Advisory Group, where appropriate, and contribute to WG-WSIS on implementing WSIS outcomes within the ITU mandate;
+1 to submit contributions to relevant ITU-T study groups and to the Telecommunication Standardization Advisory Group, where appropriate, and contribute to WG-WSIS on implementing WSIS outcomes and the 2030 Agenda for Sustainable Development within the ITU mandate;

-2 to support and collaborate with the Director of TSB in implementing relevant WSIS outcomes in ITU-T,
+2 to support and collaborate with the Director of TSB in implementing relevant WSIS outcomes and the 2030 Agenda for Sustainable Development in ITU-T,

 invites Member States

-to submit contributions to the Council Working Group on international Internet-related public policy issues.
+to submit contributions to the Council Working Group on WSIS and to the Council Working Group on international Internet-related public policy issues.

 ______________